Critique the use of common punctuation marks.

 However, punctuation doesn’t exist simply to cause problems; in fact, it was created to help communication.
 These marks were invented to guide readers through passages—to let them know how and where words relate to each other.
 When you learn the rules of punctuation, you equip yourself with an extensive toolset so you can better craft language to communicate the exact message you want.

 As we mentioned at the beginning of this module, different style guides have slightly different rules for grammar.
 This is especially true when it comes to punctuation.
 This outcome will cover the MLA rules for punctuation, but we’ll also make note of rules from other styles when they’re significantly different.

 What You Will Learn to Do

-- Explain the role of end punctuation: periods, question marks, exclamation points
+- Critique the use of end punctuation: periods, question marks, exclamation marks

-- Explain the role of hyphens and dashes
+- Critique the use of hyphens and dashes

 - Critique the use of apostrophes and quotation marks